connorlovejoy/Reset-Glitch-Hack-3-Phat-QSB/README.md

 # Reset Glitch Hack 3 Phat QSB
-Reset Glitch Hack 3 Phat Quick Solder Board
+Reset Glitch Hack 3 Phat Quick Solder Board v1

-First pcb design I've created seems to work just fine.

 Will keep editing the file a bit but here is what created so far.